tarun-varier/GENRAI/README.md

 Then:
 1. Click "Load Pre-trained Model" in the sidebar
+2. Choose your input method:
-2. Upload a WAV audio file
+   - **Upload Audio File**: Upload a WAV file from your computer
+   - **Live Microphone**: Record audio directly from your microphone
-3. Click "Predict Genre" to see results
+3. Click "Predict Genre" to see results with probability scores

 ## Project Structure